THE YARD THROUGH THE YEARS

 Chateau Bienville, CP 14202 sleeper in the Kelowna CP yard.

-First diesel locomotive in Kelowna was a CP MLW S-4, #7111 on Sept.11, 1952.
+First diesel locomotive in Kelowna was a CP MLW S-4, #7111 on Sept.
+11th, 1952.

 3661 pulling into the yard

-The Occidental Fruit Company in the background was destroyed by fire on March 27, 1961.
+The Occidental Fruit Company in the background was destroyed by fire on March 27th, 1961.
 CP 3661 is coming into the yard.
 The job of the man looking at the engine was to check the solid bearings on each train car for adequate lubrication.

-He always rode a girl's bike, so that he could leave it anywhere in the yard, without it being stolen.
+He always rode a girls bike, so that he could leave it anywhere in the yard, without it being stolen.

-He figured no boy would ever steal a girl's bike!
+He figured no boy would ever steal a girls bike!
 His helper retires.

 A September 1929 picture of CN 2-8-0 2102 by the water tower.
-A much later view taken in the late 1940's after 2102 was converted to a switcher, pulls special train heading south from B.C.
+A much later view taken in the late 1940’s after 2102 was converted to a switcher, pulls special train heading south from B.C.
 Fruit Processors.
-A 1947 aerial view of Simpsons saw mill also shows B.C.
-Fruit Processors location location by the arrow.

 A 1964 view of the north end.